 Frankly, I also lack working fingers, ahem, I mean sunlight, ahem, I mean artistic inspiration, in these cold winter months and picture-taking becomes a little less appealing.
 I'd hate to disappoint my ardent viewership, so I thought I'd offer you the below photos, and recipes when I don't have new views.

-I call it: LOOK AT THE FOOD
+I call it: LOOK AT THE FOOD.

-2. Thanks again to Jer and his gifted slow cooker, I made Slow Cooked Pork Tacos from Real Simple (love those two words).
+1. My first dish (actually in September 2011).
+Heirloom Tomatoes and Mozzarella and Olive Oil and Salt.
+My friend Jer made the chicken.
+I assembled this while he sweated over a hot oven.
+I've actually been assembling for a few years now, but I am counting this as part of this "new" post/me because I like the picture :) You'll also notice a recurring theme below: I really like tomatoes.2.
+Thanks again to Jer and his gifted slow cooker, I made Slow Cooked Pork Tacos from Real Simple (love those two words).
 I got around 2 lbs of pork shoulder, added salsa, chili powder and dried oregano (I skipped the cocoa powder because fancy New York City Whole Foods was sold out) and turned the machine on for 8 hours.
 This is cooking?!
 I can do this, I thought.
 No problem.
 As it turns out, it IS cooking and these were quite delish served w/ guac, sour cream, cheese, more salsa, and tortillas. http://www.realsimple.com/food-recipes/browse-all-recipes/pulled-pork-tacos-00000000008021/index.html

 3. Giada's Chicken Parm.
 This was good, not great, probably because I tried to get all chef-y and go off-recipe with the sauce.
 Although not pictured in this post, homemade meatballs (again, thanks to Jer for introducing me to these...I really think I have to dedicate this post, and all my meals, to him) have become something of my specialty (deemed so entirely by me), and since I love the sauce that goes with those so much, I tried to replicate it here.
 Didn't work.
 Let's just say it was a little bit wine-y.
 (Note there's no wine called for in the original recipe; I added 1/2 cup.)
 Also the chicken is baked w/o breading, and I think the chicken missed its blanky.
 I'm going to try again. http://www.foodnetwork.com/recipes/giada-de-laurentiis/chicken-parmesan-recipe/index.html